-Solution: To solve the problem with quality checks, you first have to set quality defect tolerances in your product quality manual.
-Also, ensure the transparency of your suppliers to get better quality materials and set the right price for it.
+Solution: To solve the problem with quality checks, you first have to set quality defect tolerances in your product quality control manual.
+Also, ensure the transparency of your suppliers to get better quality materials and set the right price for them.

 Solution: Scan each device and access points within your network ecosystem.
 This will expose various infrastructure loopholes to let you create solutions accordingly.
 Patching is a time-management practice that is needed because of resource limitations, and it is essential to focus on assets with the highest risk levels.

 Package pilferage means the theft of a package or some of its parts by resealing with bogus contents.
 One can even pilfer small packages from a larger package such as a shipping container.
 Apart from this, product pilferage related may include taking the entire package, pallet load, shoplifting, truck load etc.